 Generally, a 13-year brood emerges in the same year as a 17-year brood roughly every 5-6 years, though most of the 17-year broods are not in contact with a 13-year brood, so the different cicadas are clearly separated in space.
 A co-emergence involving adjacent broods of different life cycles is something that happens only roughly every 25 years.
 Any two specific broods of different life cycles co-emerge only every 221 years.

-2024 is a special year for periodical cicadas:
+2024 was a special year for periodical cicadas:

-• For the first time since 2015 a 13-year brood will emerge in the same year as a 17-year brood.
+- For the first time since 2015 a 13-year brood emerged in the same year as a 17-year brood.

-• For the first time since 1998 adjacent 13-and 17-year broods will emerge in the same year.
+- For the first time since 1998 adjacent 13-and 17-year broods emerged in the same year.

-• You will be able to see all seven named periodical cicada species as adults in the same year, which will not happen again until 2037.
-You will not see all seven named species emerge in the state of Illinois again until 2041.
+- It was possible to see all seven named periodical cicada species as adults in the same year, which will not happen again until 2037.
+All seven named species will not emerge in the state of Illinois again until 2041.

 For more information, see the table of upcoming co-emergences at the bottom of this page.

-Broods XIII and XIX will emerge in their respective ranges.
-Because 2024 is one year in advance of the Brood XIV emergence in 2025 and four years in advance of the Brood XXIII emergence in 2027, off-cycle cicadas will also emerge in the ranges of these broods.
+Broods XIII and XIX emerged in their respective ranges.
+Because 2024 is one year in advance of the Brood XIV emergence in 2025 and four years in advance of the Brood XXIII emergence in 2027, off-cycle cicadas also emerged in the ranges of these broods.
 See our straggler cicada page for more information about off-cycle cicadas.

 13-year Brood XIX and 17-year Brood XIII do not overlap to any significant extent.
 They may co-occur in patches of woods, but these patches will be small in size.